somrajroy/AWS3TierArchitecturewithTFModules/README.md

 ### _Who should use this guide?_
 This guide is intended to help people at all levels and roles.
 I have applied many of these techniques/strategies in real-time projects & have witnessed first-hand the positive impact they can have on project outcomes.<br/>

+  * `Adaptability & wide applicability`: The content is designed to cater to varying levels of expertise, ensuring that both newcomers and seasoned professionals can benefit from its insights. <br/>
   * This blog would serve as a valuable resource/guide for `architects and project managers` looking to impress existing customers with their knowledge of IaC, `automation-first` and
     `security-first` approaches.
 They can leverage the blog insights strenthen their customer relationships, supercharge their projects and win additional work. <br/>
   * The objective insights and real-world best practices mentioned in the blog can also be put in proposals/RFP's. `The automation-first, security-first approach will elevate